gustavo-fior/vayo.cc/README.md

 - ✅  add custom favicon and title to different folders
 - ✅  add direction button (asc, desc) (API already supports it)
 - ✅  default folder
+- ✅  migrate to jotai (migrated where global states are needed, really enjoyed it, mad emy life easier)
+- ✅  add option to verify duplicate
 - ❌  preview yt videos (figured out there's no reason to implement this, the user can just click and watch it on yt)
 - ❌  add last opened folder (folders are already sorted by last update)